 Allow syncing empty files

-By default, empty file (0-byte) will be skipped for syncing in attached folder. when enabled, those files will be synchronized.
+By default, empty file (0-byte) will be skipped for syncing in attached folder.

 Enable scheduled sync for files with following extensions